go101/go101/pages/generics/555-type-constraints-and-parameters.md

 type YourData[C comparable] MyData[string, bool, C]
 ```

-Type parameters may not be used as the soruce types in generic type declarations.
+Type parameters may not be used as the source types in generic type declarations.
-The following code doesn't compile.
+For example, the following code doesn't compile.

 ```Go
 type G[T any] T // error
 ```